-Credit reporting agencies have access to county records and state liens are shown on credit reports.
+Credit reporting agencies have access to county records.
 A state tax lien may prevent you from selling or refinancing property and can make it difficult to acquire credit.
-A lien will still appear on your credit reports (as set aside) even after it is withdrawn.

 When a lien against you is withdrawn, the Tax Commission will send you a Notice to Credit Bureaus.
 Send a copy of this notice to the credit bureau(s).

 For more information about liens, contact the Tax Commission at 801-297-7703 or 1-800-662-4335 ext.
 7703.